This might sound strange, but I love it when my little readers make mistakes. And it’s definitely not because I want to see them fail!

 Running records can truly serve as a gold mine for information about students’ reading.
 However, all the data we get is only valuable when we use it to take action!

-During the next couple of weeks, I will be sharing posts about how to teach reading strategies, as well as phonemic awareness and phonics skills, based upon your running records (and other assessment results).
+As part of this series, I’ll be sharing posts about how to teach reading strategies, as well as phonemic awareness and phonics skills, based upon your running records (and other assessment results).
 Stay tuned, because I have many more freebies, including hands-on activities for your struggling decoders!

 Update: The series is now complete!
 You can find the rest of the posts here: